List of my favourite tools

 Note Taking

-• reMarkable: An overkill note-taking notepad!
+• reMarkable: Now is collecting dust in my drawer!
+An overkill note-taking notepad!
 It works superbly, but most people probably wouldn’t need it.

-• Zotero: A free, easy-to-use tool to help you collect, organize, cite, and share research.
+• Zotero: I end up upgrading to paid version.
+A free, easy-to-use tool to help you collect, organize, cite, and share research.
 To use it extensively, you might end up paying since the 300MB free space is quite limited.

 • scholar-inbox.com: It is super useful and free to use paper recommendation systems that, based on your prior publications and list of favorite papers, monitor recently published open access papers and send a recommendation list to your inbox.
 You can provide easy feedback on these recommendations to refine your tailored algorithm.
 Now, it has been more than six months that I have been using it, mostly for meetings where it is easier to write than type.
 Unfortunately, there aren’t many of these meetings these days.